des256/echidna/doc/README.md

 ## Supported Systems

 Echidna is being developed on Linux using Rust.
-This is the most reliable modern compiled language, and allows for smooth compilation to actual WASM environments, once this becomes a thing in Orbital.
+This is the most reliable modern compiled language, and allows for smooth compilation to actual WASM environments, once this becomes a thing.

-Initially, support is being considered for Linux (PC and Raspberry Pi), Windows, MacOS, Android (Samsung Galaxy and Oculus Quest 2) and iOS.

 # Human Interaction Events